 Blood (composition and functions).
 Plasma (serum) and corpuscular elements (hematocrit, buffy coat, blood smear).
 Red blood cells [structural (size, shape and cytoskeleton) and functional characteristics (numbers, hemoglobin, transport of oxygen and carbon dioxide, hemolysis processes, notes on blood groups].
-Notes on haemolytic pathologies (cytoskeletal anomalies, favism and sickle cell anemia).
 Platelets [structural characteristics (size, chromomer, hyalomer, shape and cytoskeleton, granules) and functional characteristics (numbers, plug and thrombus)].
 Activation of platelets (adhesion to collagen, exocytosis granules, exposure of phospholipids and thrombin and fibrinogen receptors, aggregation).
-Notes on the intrinsic and extrinsic blood coagulation.
 White blood cells (types and numbers, the leukocyte formula, diapedesis).
 Neutrophils (how to recognize them in a blood smear, MO and TEM characteristics; "kamikaze" and "effect functions" spiderman ", the" respiratory burst ").
 Eosinophils (how to recognize them in a blood smear, characteristics at MO and TEM; functions, the basic protein ica major).
-Basophils (how to recognize them in a blood smear, MO and TEM characteristics; functions).
+Basophils (how to recognize them in a blood smear, OM and TEM characteristics; functions).
 Monocytes (how to recognize them in a blood smear, characteristics at OM and TEM).
-Lymphocytes (how to recognize them in a blood smear, characteristics at OM and TEM; functions).
+Lymphocytes (how to recognize them in a blood smear, characteristics at OM and TEM).
+Lymphocytes (how to recognize them in a blood smear, characteristics at OM and TEM).